umass-theory/umass-theory.github.io/seminar.md

 layout: seminar
 title: Theory Seminar
 ---
 Welcome to the Fall 2025 series of the **University of Massachusetts Computer Science Theory Seminar**.
 The seminar is **4-5 pm on Wednesdays** in **CS 140**, in the Computer Science Building at UMass Amherst, and is free and open to the public.
 The faculty hosts are [Mohammad Hajiesmaili](https://groups.cs.umass.edu/hajiesmaili/) and [Hedyeh Beyhaghi](https://hedyehbeyhaghi.github.io/).
-If you are interested in giving a talk, please email Professor Zick or [Adam Lechowicz](https://adamlechowicz.github.io/#contact).
+If you are interested in giving a talk, please email the faculty hosts, or [Adam Lechowicz](https://adamlechowicz.github.io/#contact).
 Note that in addition to being a public lecture series, this is also a one-credit graduate seminar (**CompSci 891M**) that can be taken repeatedly for credit.

 All Wednesday talks are in **CS 140**, unless otherwise stated.